 A will is a legal document that outlines the distribution of your property and money after you’ve passed.
 It also relays your wishes regarding issues like who should care for minor children or how your business assets should be distributed.

 If you are a business owner, establishing a will is crucial.
 A will can outline who controls the business once you’ve gone.
-Without a will, your business will go into probate, which can cause the business to be assigned a temporary owner for a period of months.
+Without a will, your interest in your business will go into probate, which can cause the business to be assigned a temporary owner for a period of months.
 Your heirs, determined by the state through a set formula, are all assigned a percentage of the business assets based on Colorado’s intestacy laws.
 This, too, can cause significant problems among family members and other would-be beneficiaries.

 A will allows you to specify what funeral arrangements you would like, and spell out other issues that are important to you—and that you don’t want to burden your loved ones with.